-The Gorilla Trekking Orientation occurs at one of the trailheads in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
+The Gorilla Trekking Orientation occurs at a trailhead in Bwindi Impenetrable Forest or Mgahinga Gorilla Park.
 COVID-19 Protocols are followed by all concerned, including Uganda Wildlife Authority Rangers, trackers, porters, and trekkers.

-Rangers welcome you.
-The only thing missing is a cup of coffee.
-You are assigned a gorilla family to trek based on your input, your level of fitness, and your age.
+Rangers welcome you; the only thing missing is a cup of coffee.
+You are assigned a gorilla family to Trek based on your input, fitness level, and age.

-Should you be ill, you should inform the Ranger and opt-out of the trek for the gorillas’ welfare.
+Should you be ill, inform the Ranger and opt out of the Trek for the gorillas’ welfare.

-During the orientation, the Ranger leading your trek will go over the rules of the encounter.
+During the orientation, the Ranger leading your Trek will go over the rules of the encounter.
 They have been updated to prevent the spread of COVID-19 to the gorillas.
-The critical prevention measures include wearing facial masks, keeping a distance of now ten meters, and using a hand sanitizer.
+The critical prevention measures include wearing facial masks, keeping a distance of ten meters, and using hand sanitizer.

-You can get the gorilla rules in detail, including COVID-19 protocols, by following this link.
+You can get the gorilla rules in detail by following this link.

 The Gorilla Trek – Hitting the Trail for the Encounter

 You are on the trail for your gorilla family encounter.
-The trek, including the one-hour visit with the gorillas, is generally three to five hours in length.
+The Trek, including the one-ho r visit with the gorillas, is generally three to five hours long.

 Rangers will lead you to the Gorillas.
 Pre-trackers head out at the crack of dawn to find the exact location of your Gorilla Family.

 The average Gorilla Trek is three to five hours in length.
-There are some shorted treks, and there are longer ones.
+There are some short treks, and there are longer ones.

-You are with a Gorilla Family for one-hour.
-Though you have rules of engagement, the gorillas do not.
-They might come closer than the recommended distance.
-That is fine, and you follow the rules you were given at the orientation.
+You are with a Gorilla Family for one hour.
+Though you have rules of engagement, the gorillas do not, and they might come closer than the recommended distance.
+That is fine, and you follow t e rules you were given at the orientation.

 The Encounter with the Mountain Gorillas is incredible.
-Most are unprepared for the incredible up-close encounter.
-It will be one of the wow events in your life.
-Memories made that will never face away.
+Most are unprepared for the excellent up-close encounter.
+It will be one of the wow evens in your life.
+Memories made that will never ace away.

 Mere words are unable to describe the Gorilla Encounter.
-It is, for most, a once-in-a-lifetime experience.
-An experience that cannot be replicated elsewhere but in this part of Africa.
+It is, for most, a once-in-a-l lifetime experience, an experience that cannot be r plicated elsewhere but in this part of Africa.

 Making Your Up-Close Gorilla Encounter a Reality

 We know all about Gorillas.
-We have over a decade of experience organizing Gorilla Encounters in Uganda.
+We have over a decade of expelling science organizing Gorilla Encounters in Uganda.
 We focus on moderately priced and luxury Gorilla trekking Safaris.
-Call us Gorilla Matchmakers.
-We match you with the right lodge, the permits, the Gorilla Group.
+Call us Gorilla Matchmakers. e match you with the right l edge, the permits, the Gorilla Group.
 The rest is up to the mountain gorillas.

 We also take clients on the exclusive Gorilla Habituation Experience.
-There you are, a participant instead of a spectator, where there are only four participants instead of eight and spend four-hours with a Gorilla Family.
+There you are, a participant instead of a spectator, where there are only four participants instead of eight, and you spend four hours with a Gorilla Family.

 We know all about Gorillas.
-We regularly take a day and trek the Gorillas.
-We have stayed in the lodges that we recommend.
-We live and work here.
-We are a member of the Association of Ugandan Tour Operators, which gives us access to 80% of the Gorilla Permits.
+We regularly take a day and t Ek the Gorillas.
+We have stayed in the lodges that we recommend and live and work here.
+We are a member of the Associ motion of Ugandan Tour Operators, which gives us access to 80% of the Gorilla Permits.